Experience-Monks/math-as-code/README.md

 > **Note**: For brevity, some code examples make use of [npm packages](https://www.npmjs.com/).
 You can refer to their GitHub repos for implementation details.

+# foreword

+Mathematical symbols can mean different things depending on context and the field of study (linear algebra, set theory, etc).
+This guide may not cover *all* uses of a symbol, but PRs are welcome.

+For a more complete list, refer to [Wikipedia - List of Mathematical Symbols](https://en.wikipedia.org/wiki/List_of_mathematical_symbols).

 # contents

 - [sigma](#sigma) - *summation*